Steven

 transmit and receive electromagnetic signals and a tracking and

-system may be coupled to the tracking and scanning module.
+antenna system may be coupled to the tracking and scanning

+module.
+The phased array antenna system may include a sheet of

+elements formed in the conductive sheet.
+Each of the plurality

+of aperture antenna elements may be capable of sending and

+antenna elements formed in the sheet of conductive material.
 The

-phased array antenna system may include a sheet of conductive

-the conductive sheet.
-Each of the plurality of aperture antenna

-elements may be capable of sending and receiving electromagnetic

-plurality of aperture antenna elements formed in the sheet of

-conductive material.
-The WAIM layer of material includes a
+WAIM layer of material includes a plurality of metamaterial

-plurality of metamaterial particles.
-The plurality of metamaterial
+particles.
+The plurality of metamaterial particles are selected

-particles are selected and arranged to minimize return loss and to
+and arranged to minimize return loss and to optimize an

-system and free space to permit scanning of the phased array
+space to permit scanning of the phased array antenna system up

 [0006] In accordance with another embodiment of the present